Amherst, Massachusetts: Remarkable College Town

 Atkins Farms: A hundred-year-old farm offering some great fresh homemade foods.
 Some of the best fudge I’ve tasted.
 Located out of town heading on Rte 116 toward Granby and South Hadley.
 They now have a second outpost in North Amherst, smaller but with lots of the same great foods.

 Judies: Known throughout New England for their famous popovers.
 Expanded now into a huge winding space with comfy seating and great lighting.
+This has been closed since the 2020 Pandemic.

 Miss Saigon: Some people say this is the best restaurant in town for value, freshness and hard to resist Vietnamese pho noodle soup.
 Right next to CVS in downtown Amherst.